 A minimum overall GPA and overall science GPA of a 3.0 on a 4.0 scale are required for eligibility of review.
 All required courses must be passed with a grade of “C” or better.
 As with other universities or colleges, higher GPA’s make a more competitive candidate.
 The goal is for candidates to be competitive and academically prepared to successfully handle the demands of the MPAS program curriculum.

 However, the admissions committee does not base its decision solely on grade point averages.
 It evaluates the application packet holistically.
-Therefore, the quality and quantity of academic preparation, strong letters of recommendation, GRE, health care related experience, PA shadowing experience, community service activities, leadership evidence and awards are all a part of the holistic evaluation process.

 Can I work while enrolled in the program?